 - Instant Cold Packs – Just in case junior takes a spill and ends up with a good sized knot on his noggin.

 - Burn Free Gel – In case your toddler gets a little too close to the fire or grill

 No. You can’t childproof a campground.
 But you can bring a few things with you that will help keep your little one safe.

 - A playpen is a wonderful thing to have with you on a camping trip.
 I know it’s big and heavy.
 But when you’re focused on frying fish over the campfire, it’s easy to lose track of where baby has gone off to.
 Having a safe, secure place to put your toddler during those times when you really need to focus on the task at hand is a real sanity saver.
 It’s no fun chasing a toddler around a campground ALL.
 DAY.
 EVERY.
 DAY.

 - On the same note, if your child is too big for a playpen, and if you happen to be camping in a cabin, you might want to bring a baby gate to put in the doorway of the cabin to keep him contained but still visible.
 If you’re in a tent… open the windows and hope junior can’t figure out the zipper.
 Be sure to bring toys to occupy baby, and make sure there isn’t anything dangerous your little one can get into in the cabin or tent.
-Alternatively, if your toddler is still pretty small, a child carrying backpack might be suitable for containing your child for periods of time as well.
+Alternatively, if your toddler is still pretty small, a child carrying backpack or a hiking carrier might be suitable for containing your child for periods of time as well.

 - Fasten bells to your child’s shoe laces so that you can hear where he/she is at all times.
 Little ones have a knack for disappearing in a split second without so much as a stick snapping.